 Okay, so this may be one for magicians but if you do a trick or two for your friends and family, this is a very simple rule to follow…and I mean ‘simple’.
-The rule is, when doing a magic trick, keep it simple!
-I learned this after I had my rear end kicked by a 10 year old during, thankfully, a very informal performance.
+The rule is, when doing a magic trick, keep it…simple!
+I learned this after I had my pride punctured by a 10 year old during a performance.
+Thankfully, it was somewhat an informal performance.

 I can sum the lesson up this way.
-Often times, when people see entertainment, they don’t want to have to think too much.
-With magic, there’s already a natural thought process going on of “how did he do that?”
+Often times, when people see entertainment, they don’t want experiencing it to feel like work.
+They want to be entertained.
+With magic, there’s already a natural thought process going on of “How did he do that?”
 Because of this, the audience should never have to use any extra brain power to understand a routine.
-I have to quote the late, great Professor, Dai Vernon, who said, “Confusion isn’t magic.”
+I have to quote the late, great Professor, Dai Vernon.
+“Confusion isn’t magic.”
 If you want a good magic trick, keep it simple!